geelen/glenmaddern.com/src/lib/articles/css-modules.md

 .inProgress { /* all styles for In Progress */
 ```

-Notice that we don't use the word *Button* anywhere.
+Notice that we don't use the word *"button"* anywhere.
 Why would we?
 The file is already called *"submit-button.css"*, after all.
-In any other language, you don't have to prefix all your local variables with the name of the object they apply to, CSS should be no different.
+In any other language, you don't have to prefix all your local variables with the name of the file you're in, CSS should be no different.

-It's also worth mentioning that we're not "overriding" styles — each class has all the styles needed for that variant (more on that in a minute).
+It's also worth mentioning that we're not overriding styles — **each class has all the styles needed for that variant** (more on that in a minute).
 And that we used camelCase for `.inProgress` for the sole reason that the syntax in JavaScript becomes a bit nicer.

 ```js
 /* components/submit-button.js */